Quality Housing Program NYC(Last Updated On: September 15, 2019)

-The quality Housing Program is a set of zoning regulations that intend to maintain the existing character of neighborhoods by giving incentives to developers with higher building floor areas.
+The quality Housing Program is a set of zoning regulations that intend to maintain the existing character of neighborhoods by giving incentives to developers with potentially higher building floor areas.
 Quality Housing is mandatory in R6 through R10 contextual zoning districts and optional in all other R6 through R10 zones.
 The program sets higher standards for building development including additional bulk regulations and building amenities.

 Quality Housing Program